 Richard Nixon Resignation

 All of these former commanders-in-chief had articles of impeachment filed against them in the House of Representatives.
 None of them were actually impeached, meaning those articles of impeachment failed to garner the necessary votes to move them to the Senate for a hearing.
-In September 2019, the House of Representatives initiated a formal impeachment inquiry against President Trump.

 President Richard M. Nixon faced impeachment over his involvement in the Watergate scandal and its fallout.
 In fact, the House of Representatives approved three articles of impeachment against Nixon, making him the second U.S. president (after Johnson) to face a potential hearing before the Senate.